 - Good walking shoes

 Pets- Pets are not allowed on any hiking trails.
 They may come into the campground and at overlooks and pullouts along the paved roads, but pretty much nowhere else.
-Dogs can walk on paved roads or parking lots but need to be on a leash.
+Dogs can walk on paved roads or parking lots but must be on a leash.
 They can’t be left unattended.

 Don’t grafitti- obviously

 Don’t climb on Named arches or rock formations- this is a general rule.
-If it has a name, you probably shouldn’t even try.
+If it has a name, you probably shouldn’t even try it.
 But also, if it looks like you’re going to ruin something natural and cool, don’t do it just for the story.